xfunofear/myworld/projects/CiscoPacketTracer.md

 line vty 0 4
 transport input ssh
 login local

+⚠️ Environment Limitation – Cisco Packet Tracer and SSH
+Note: Cisco Packet Tracer has known limitations when it comes to SSH functionality.
+Although SSH can be correctly configured on a router, the simulation environment does not fully support interactive SSH sessions from end devices.

+Specifically:

+The Terminal tab on end devices does not support the ssh command.

+The Command Prompt tab allows only a simplified simulation of SSH without a real CLI session.

+Even with correct SSH configuration, users may experience errors or incomplete functionality during testing.

+As a result, the SSH login process in Packet Tracer may not behave exactly like it would in a real-world scenario.
+This should be taken into account when interpreting test results related to secure remote access.

 ## Simulating a DoS Attack
 Using the Built-in Traffic Generator on PC3 HACKER